Assistance from the Homeless Prevention and Rapid Re-Housing Program.

 - rental assistance that can be short-term (up to 3 months) or long term (up to 18 months)

-- utility deposits and help for paying utility bills
+- assistance in paying for utility deposits and help for paying utility bills

 - moving cost assistance to move into a new, more affordable home